Rampart (film)

-Rampart is a 2011 American crime drama film.
-Directed by Oren Moverman and co-written by Moverman and James Ellroy, the film stars Woody Harrelson, Ned Beatty, Ben Foster, Anne Heche, Ice Cube, Cynthia Nixon, Sigourney Weaver, Robin Wright, and Steve Buscemi.
+Rampart is a 2012 American crime drama film.
+Directed by Oren Moverman and co-written by Moverman and James Ellroy, the film stars Woody Harrelson, Ned Beatty, Ben Foster, Anne Heche, Brie Larson, Ice Cube, Cynthia Nixon, Sigourney Weaver, Robin Wright, and Steve Buscemi.
 It is set in the midst of the fallout from the Rampart scandal of the late 1990s, when corrupt Los Angeles Police Department Officer Dave Brown (Harrelson) is forced to face the consequences of his wayward career.

 The film premiered at the Toronto International Film Festival on September 10, 2011. and was released in theaters in the U.S. on February 10, 2012.
+The film received positive reviews, but was a box-office bomb.

 Plot

-Dave Brown (Harrelson), a 24-year veteran of the Los Angeles Police Department (LAPD), patrols the Rampart Division.
+Dave Brown, a 24-year veteran of the Los Angeles Police Department (LAPD), patrols the Rampart Division.
 While training a new officer, he roughs up a suspect to find the location of a meth lab.
-After work, he goes home to his two daughters and two ex-wives, who are also sisters (Heche and Nixon).
+After work, he goes home to his two daughters and two ex-wives, who are also sisters.
 After dinner, he goes to a piano bar where he picks up a stranger and has a one night stand.

 The next day, Brown is t-boned in his patrol car.
-When the other driver attempts to flee, Brown brutally beats him, and the assault is captured on video by a bystander.
+When the other driver attempts to flee, Brown brutally beats him and the assault is captured on video by a bystander.
 The video creates another controversy for the LAPD, which is already besieged by the recent Rampart scandal.
-The Assistant District Attorney (Weaver) urges Brown to simply retire.
-He refuses and outlines his defense.
+The assistant district attorney pressures Brown to retire, but he refuses and outlines his defense.
 Over the course of the film, it is revealed that although Brown failed the bar exam, he remains extremely knowledgeable about case law.

-Back at the piano bar, Brown picks up a lawyer named Linda (Wright), after first determining that she is not surveilling him.
-Later he meets with ex-cop Hartshorn (Beatty), who suggests that Brown was set up to distract from the scandal.
+Back at the piano bar, Brown picks up a lawyer named Linda after first determining that she is not surveilling him.
+Later he meets with ex-cop Hartshorn, who suggests that Brown was set up to distract from the Rampart scandal.
 As the LAPD exerts more pressure on Brown, he retains legal counsel.
 Soon after, his ex-wives ask him to leave their houses so that they can sell them.
 Brown meets Hartshorn again and mentions his need for cash.
-Hartshorn tips him off to a high stakes card game happening later that night at the Crystal Market.
+Hartshorn tips him off to a high stake card game happening later that night at the Crystal Market.

 While Brown surveils the card game, it is knocked off by two armed men.
-Brown pursues the gunmen, killing one of them and letting the other go.
+Brown pursues the gunmen, killing one and letting the other go.
 He then stages the scene to make it look like he was shot at.
-Brown realizes that a homeless man nicknamed "General" (Foster) witnessed the whole thing from his wheelchair.
+Brown realizes that a homeless man nicknamed "General" witnessed the whole thing from his wheelchair.
 As another investigation into Brown heats up, he goes to a hotel and blackmails the concierge into giving him a room.
 Next, he blackmails a pharmacist into giving him an assortment of drugs.